awbennett/academic-website/content/publication/bennett-2023-minimax/index.md

     conflicting, so relaxing the latter significantly improves upon the existing literature that requires both conditions.
-Our estimator can achieve this improvement because it builds on a novel formulation of the IV estimation problem as a constrained optimization problem.
+Our estimator can achieve this improvement because it builds on a novel formulation of the IV estimation problem as a constrained optimization problem.'''
 featured: false
 publication: '*arXiv Preprint*'
 url_pdf: https://arxiv.org/pdf/2302.05404.pdf